 Psy is a perfect example.
 Back in 2012, Super Junior, Girls’ Generation, and Big Bang were everywhere.
 The rapper?
 Less so.
 Psy had always been more controversial than popular in South Korea, but international fans hardly noticed the musician before his hit song.
 I was in Seoul after the song was released, but pre-craze, and it was pretty popular.
 But people were already sick of the song and the horse dance.
 The craze would have died down, and it would have been a summer hit.

-Belittling outlets devoted to K-pop as “fansites” and not valuing them in Korea is fine; but blowing a tiny blog’s list out of proportion year after year because it is not a solely Korea-oriented site is offensive.
+Belittling outlets devoted to K-pop as “fansites” and not valuing them in Korea is fine; but blowing a tiny blog’s list out of proportion year after year because it is not a solely Korea-oriented site is obnoxious.
 Not just to the writers who painstakingly create year end lists, but to all K-pop fans who are really devoted to the genre.
 This attitude of preferring a non-outwardly K-pop related site to one dedicated to Korean entertainment is akin to saying “K-pop fans aren’t good enough for us.”

 K-pop, you’ve made it.
 You’re a multi-million dollar genre of music with fans around the globe.
 Grow up and stop looking for validation.
 Not everyone likes, or talks about, metal.
 That doesn’t mean it’s not a real thing.
 But it doesn’t mean that bigtime metal musicians snatch up the most random bit of publicity from whatever outlet that doesn’t usually cover metal.